HomeLatest NewsGovTechAndhra Pradesh bets big on Blockchain for e-governance security

 Advertisement

 Countries like Sweden, Honduras and others are also developing such similar blockchain based systems, for enabling secured eGovernance.
-In fact, European Union’s commercial research group, the European Innovation Council (EIC) has already launched a program to grant 2.7 billion euros to 1000 projects, who are developing systems and solutions using blockchain technology.
+In fact, European Union’s commercial research group, the European Innovation Council (EIC) has already launched a program to grant 2.7 billion euros to 1000 projects, are developing systems and solutions using blockchain technology.
 It is called ‘Blockchain for Social Good’.

 Get the day's headlines from Tech Observer straight in your inbox